canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 > **Note**: It is recommended to deploy a separate Juju application for running Cruise Control in production environments.

-For the purposes of this tutorial, we will be deploying a single Charmed Kafka unit to serve as the `balancer`:
+For the purposes of this tutorial, we will be deploying a single Charmed Apache Kafka unit to serve as the `balancer`:

 ```shell
 juju deploy kafka --config roles=balancer -n 1 cruise-control